 Not an awful lot was known of Fernandinho when Manchester City spent north of £30m to lure him away from Ukrainian football in 2013, but he has proven to be inspired acquisition in subsequent seasons.

-The Brazilian’s partnership alongside Yaya Toure in City’s central midfield was pivotal to their Premier League title success under Manuel Pellegrini and he has continued to be an integral member of the side during Guardiola’s tenure, helping the club to more glory in 2017/18.
+The Brazilian’s partnership alongside Yaya Toure in City’s central midfield was pivotal to their Premier League title success under Manuel Pellegrini and he has continued to be an integral member of the side during Guardiola’s tenure, even when moving to centre-back in 2019/20.